saibaskaran57/FeatureApp/README.md

 # Testing
 You can run `Acceptance.Tests` that are available in the code repository which show cases the coverage to the feature app api.

+# Deployment
+I've used Visual Studio published profiles which you can directly deploy to Azure App Service instance locally using SSO.
+In real-world environment, we can configure CD to deploy the ARM template designed in `ServiceDependancies/FeatureApp - Web Deploy/profile.arm.json`.

 # Important Note
 1. You will not be able to run `Api.Tests` because I've excluded Azure Cosmos DB secret key(`CosmosDb.Key`) to be checked into repository.
+When CI to be configured, we can make changes to read from environment variables.
 2. `CosmosRepository.cs` best to be tested with actual Azure CosmosDB instance because its a simple DAL which get's real confidence on the testing.